-An independent feasibility study to be prepared by AMC, was commissioned by Minera Juanicipio in the second half of 2017, and is expected to be completed by the second quarter of 2018.
-The feasibility study will not include Inferred Mineral Resources in the mine plan, and it is therefore expected to have a shorter mine life than envisioned in the 2017 PEA.
-In addition, the feasibility study is based on more detailed engineering and may have changes in scope.
-As a result, the feasibility study is expected to contain an incremental increase in the estimated initial capital cost.
+An independent feasibility study to be prepared by AMC, was commissioned by Minera Juanicipio in the second half of 2017 (the "Feasibility Study").
+The Feasibility Study will not include Inferred Mineral Resources in the mine plan, and it is therefore expected to have a shorter mine life than envisioned in the 2017 PEA.
+In addition, the Feasibility Study is expected to be based on more detailed engineering and may have changes in scope.
+As a result, the Feasibility Study is expected to contain an incremental increase in the estimated initial capital cost.
 With these and other possible scope changes, the project's modeled economics are expected to decrease as compared to those in the 2017 PEA (see 'Risk Factors' below).
-This study is required by the Minera Juanicipio Shareholders' Agreement in order to make a formal production decision.
-Upon its completion, Minera Juanicipio is expected to present the study to both its Board and the respective Joint Venture partner Boards for formal development approval.
-If a production decision is made, Fresnillo has advised that it expects Minera Juanicipio to be in production by the first half of 2020, which is consistent with the timeline to production in the 2017 PEA.
+This study is a requirement of the Minera Juanicipio Shareholders' Agreement in order to make a formal production decision.
+Upon its completion, Minera Juanicipio is expected to present the Feasibility Study to both its Board and the respective Joint Venture partner Boards for formal development consideration and approval.